 Student: Student capacity for communication will expand rapidly during their years at ACA.
-Beginning in Kindergarten, students are responsible for listening and following directions, including tracking assignments, and communicating honestly with their teachers and parents.
+Beginning in Kindergarten, students are responsible for listening and following directions, including tracking assignments, and communicating honestly with their teachers and parents/guardians.

-Teachers: Teachers are responsible for clearly communicating to the student what is expected of him or her.
-Teachers are also responsible for notifying parents when their student is struggling considerably with the material or is not performing as expected.
+Teacher: Teachers are responsible for clearly communicating student expectations.
+Teachers are also responsible for notifying parents/guardians when their student is struggling considerably with the material or is not performing as expected.
 See Progress Reports below.